Call Us Now

 Austin weather is unpredictable in the worst way for roofs.
 Hail storms roll through the Hill Country with little warning, and straight-line winds during spring and summer thunderstorms regularly strip flashing, lift shingles, and crack ridge caps.
 If your roof took a hit recently, you are not overreacting by getting it looked at quickly.

-At Altitude Roofing, storm damage inspections and repairs are one of the core reasons homeowners across Austin call us.
-We have been doing this work for over 20 years, and we know what Central Texas storms do to roofs, what it takes to fix them properly, and how to work with your insurance company so you are not left paying out of pocket for damage that should be covered.
+Altitude Roofing is the storm damage roof repair company in Austin homeowners call when they need it handled right the first time.
+We’ve been doing this work in Central Texas for over 20 years, led by owner Mr Nichols, a GAF Master Elite certified roofer who also holds an all-lines insurance adjuster license.
+That combination means we know exactly what Central Texas storms do to roofs, what it takes to fix them properly, and how to work with your insurance company so you are not left paying out of pocket for damage that should be covered.

 Get Your Free Inspection